davidgraeff/aspect-oriented-ipstack/README.md

 * Create a directory called "build" (or any other name).
 * Start cmake-gui and select the top directory as source and the "build" directory as build directory.
 * Click __"configure"__.
-* A popup will appear and ask for your favoured project files to generate.
+* A popup will appear and ask for the target build system.
+We assume you are using __"make"__.
 ![Picture of cmake](doc/cmake.png)
 You will be presented with some build options that are discussed in the following sections.
 If you are done with configuring the buildsystem click on click __"generate"__.
 Depending on your selection in the first popup you have VisualStudio project files, make files or something else in your build directory.

-The configuration editor will be started after the first build process start (e.g. type __"make"__ in your build directory in linux).
-If you want to reconfigure, execute __"make reconfigure"__ and __"make"__ again.
+* Change to your build directory.
+* Execute __"make"__.
+This will download and build the kconfig-frontend and automatically open the configuration editor.
+* Configure the ipstack to your needs.
+Close the editor and save the changes.
+* Execute __"make"__ again to build the examples if selected and the libipstack library.

+If you want to reconfigure libipstack do this:
+* Change to your build directory.
+* Execute __"make reconfigure"__.
+This will open the configuration editor.
+* Configure the ipstack to your needs.
+Close the editor and save the changes.
+* Execute __"make"__ again to build the examples if selected and the libipstack library.

 About multitasking support
 --------------------------